 Important Manual Resistance Considerations:

 - When training manually all athletes must understand the rules of performing each repetition properly.
+The rules of Manual Resistance must be reviewed regularly!

 - The athlete should not only be capable of performing an exercise but have the ability to teach, as well as administer the exercise to others.